In this section

 We have recently been in contact with the Advertising Standards Authority (ASA) regarding their Code of Advertising Practice, which is based upon the Consumer Protection from Unfair Trading Regulations, which we enforce.

-We spoke to their executive about just what the ASA mean when they state that: “When advertising hotels abroad the Organiser/Principal should always put on the website (if this is how the package is sold) that there may be building works at the hotel.”
+We spoke to their executive about just what the ASA means when it states that: “When advertising hotels abroad the organiser/principal should always put on the website (if this is how the package is sold) that there may be building works at the hotel.”
 They quote their Code of Advertising Practice.
-The three important points I made were:
+The three important points we made were:

 1. Information on building work, if relevant to the traveller, can be provided during the booking process.
 The ABTA Code states that this should be provided before the holiday is booked.
 Trading standards will always refer to the 2018 PTRs, which clearly want information about building works just before the booking is made, when more information would be available to make a much more reliable decision.

 2. This view, that not everything has to be provided at the start of the booking process, is backed up by the case of Purely Creative and Others vs The Office of Fair Trading .
 The judge stated: "The question is not whether the omitted information would assist, or be relevant, but whether its provision is necessary to enable the average consumer to take an informed transactional decision".

 3. We then said the issue about building work is what you can say on the front page that will help the traveller.
 "There is building work at this hotel" would not be specific enough or of benefit to the traveller.
 They will need to know the impact of the work, which could range from visual untidiness through to noisy disruption of a holiday.